What does the Dutch data landscape need to be successful? How can DANS (Data Archiving and Networked Services) contribute to this success?

 The annual Open Day on Open Science will take place on 24 September 2020, this time with the theme: Drop your data FAIR.
 This online event takes place from 1:00 PM - 5:00 PM.

-This year, for the fifth time, the Dutch Data Prize will be awarded for a scientist or research group that has made an extraordinary contribution to science by making research data available for a
+On the 18th of November the Dutch Data Prize will be awarded to a researcher or research group who makes extra contributions to science by making research data available for (additional) research.

 Dutch National website providing information for academics about the advantages of open access to publicly financed research